 22 x 22 cm

-This series is written in a way to allow the reader to learn and enjoy reading activity simultaneously; in the English language, also available in Arabic clearly written with Tashkeel.
+This series is written in a way to allow the reader to learn and enjoy reading activity simultaneously.

 Each story promotes imaginary thinking through reality as it gives animals human-like characteristics.
 It enriches critical thinking processes as it moves the child toward problem solving encounters.
 The child grasps human and spiritual identity, courage, morality as well as family and friendship values for survival within the social set-up.
 It enables the child to grow cognitively, morally, socially and personally to meet the needs to function accordingly in society.